-From the data from patients without sciatica, both groups of patients experienced less pain at both time points, but the group of patients who stayed active showed higher reduction of back pain.
-The difference between the two groups was not substantial.
-The ability to function was substantially greater in the group of patients who stayed active at both time points.
+The group of patients who stayed active showed a higher reduction of back pain.
+The difference in pain level between the two groups was not substantial.
+However, at both time points the ability to function was substantially greater in the group of patients who stayed active.